QuantAsylum/QA472/README.md

 ## About

-This repo contains the raw files that mkdocs uses to geneate the documentation website.
-Do edit the documentation, you are in the correct place, to read the documentation you need to click the button (link) abouve.
+This repo contains raw files that mkdocs uses to geneate the documentation website.
+To edit the documentation, you are in the correct place.
+To read the documentation you need to click the button (link) above.

 ## Editing the docs - Install mkdocs for Windows